ESDLMapEditorESSIM/docker-toolsuite/README.md

 The profiles can now be used in the simulations.

 ## Shutting down and resetting

 In order to stop the running services, press, in the reverse order, Ctrl-C in the terminal windows.
 If you started `docker compose up` with the `-d` flag, you can do a

 ```sh
 docker compose down
 ```
 in each of the folders.

 A `docker compose down -v` in the `BaseInfrastructure` folder will also remove the data volumes created (e.g. the data stored in Postgres, Mongo and InfluxDB).
 This resets and removes all data in case you got stuck somewhere.

 ## ESDL MapEditor and ESSIM Tutorials

-Please go [here](https://github.com/ESDLMapEditorESSIM/essim-tutorials) to find five different tutorials that explain how to work with the ESDL MapEditor and ESSIM
+Please go [here](https://github.com/ESDLMapEditorESSIM/essim-tutorials) to find five different tutorials that explain how to work with the ESDL MapEditor and ESSIM.

 ## Cloud deployment

 In order to run this software stack in a hosted environment, several services must be offered to the end-user: